Klinogicare® StarLab

 https://brieflands.com/articles/asjsm-60386.html

-Illustration for the CPK and urea study 1 Illustration for the CPK and urea study 2
+Figure from the study on CPK and urea 1 Figure from the study on CPK and urea 2

-The study evaluated the relationship between the frequency of muscle injuries, serum levels of creatine phosphokinase, urea, and training load in professional football players.
-The retrospective cohort included 23 players from a Colombian first-division team, and observation lasted 19 weeks.
+The study analyzed the relationship between the frequency of muscle injuries, serum levels of creatine phosphokinase and urea, and the training load in professional soccer players.
+The retrospective cohort included 23 players from a Colombian first-division team, and the observation lasted 19 weeks.

-In injured players, a statistically significant increase in CPK and urea was noted 4 weeks before the clinical manifestation of injury compared to their own preseason values.
+In injured players, a statistically significant increase in CPK and urea was observed 4 weeks before the clinical manifestation of the injury, compared with their values from the previous year.

-Key conclusion: building individual CPK and urea profiles during the preseason and competitive period may help identify concentration peaks as early markers of muscle injuries.
+Main conclusion: developing individual CPK and urea profiles during the preseason and the competition period may help identify concentration peaks as early markers of muscle injuries.

 Creatine Phosphokinase and Urea in High-Performance Athletes During Competition. a Framework for Predicting Injuries Caused by Fatigue https://link.springer.com/chapter/10.1007/978-3-030-89654-6_21